-Course(a) Eligible for Transfer Eligible for Transfer Course(s) ADN Program BSN Program, Prelicensure Option BSL 101 - Principles of Pharmacology No Not offered CSC 1040 - Information Literacy & Technology Essentials No Not Offered GPS 1200- Pathway to Success earned bachelo PHM 2500 - Introduction to Pharmacology Not Offered Will be considered if completed within the last five (5) years BIO 1100/50 Anatomy and Physiology 1 BIO 1300/50 Anatomy and Physiology 2 BIO 2100 Microbiology for Healthcare Professionals achieved Galen' benchmark scor science subcom TEAS taken in th if applicant has degree from an Galen has a curr e on the ATI TEAS ponents on an ATI he past five years OR 2) an earned bachelor's institution with which Other Science and Math Courses Will be consider five (5) years of ed if completed within start date
+Eligible for Transfer Eligible for Transfer Course(s) ADN Program BSN Program, Prelicensure Option BSL 101 - Principles of Pharmacology No Not offered CSC 1040 - Information Literacy & Technology Essentials No Not Offered GPS 1200- Pathway to Success Will be considered if applicant has an earned bachelor's degree from an institution with which Galen has a current, formalized articulation agreement on record.
+PHM 2500 - Introduction to Pharmacology Not Offered Will be considered if completed within the last five (5) years BIO 1100/50 Anatomy and Physiology 1 BIO 1300/50 Anatomy and Physiology 2 BIO 2100 Microbiology for Healthcare Professionals Will be considered if applicant has 1) achieved Galen's established benchmark score on the ATI TEAS science subcomponents on an ATI TEAS taken in the past five years OR 2) if applicant has an earned bachelor's degree from an institution with which Galen has a current formalized articulation agreement on record.
+Other Science and Math Courses Will be considered if completed within five (5) years of start date